Save the Date: March 7 – 9, 2022

 Continuing Professional Education

 Baylor College of Medicine (BA001) is a Continuing Professional Education (CPE) Accredited Provider with the Commission on Dietetic Registration (CDR).
-Registered dietitians (RDs), and dietetic technicians, registered (DTRs) will receive 16 continuing professional education units (CPEUs) for completion of this program or for watching the recorded version which will be available until April 23, 2021.
+We are in the process of seeking 17 continuing professional education units (CPEUs) for Registered dietitians (RDs), and dietetic technicians, registered (DTRs).

 Texas Children’s Hospital is accredited by the Texas Medical Association to provide continuing medical education for physicians.